Barnack: The grave goods

 The grave goods of the primary burial are rare and prestigious.
-There is a large "beaker" pot and a copper dagger, common items found in graves of the time.
-There is also a piece of oak charcoal; it is unknown what this was for and archaeologists have been unable to provide an adequate explanation why it was buried in the grave.
+There is a large beaker pot and a copper dagger, common items found in graves of the time.
+There is also a piece of oak charcoal; it is unknown what this was for and archaeologists have been unable to provide an adequate explanation of why it was buried in the grave.
 There is an unusual pendant made of either bone from a sperm whale or walrus ivory, but the most luxurious item is a stone wrist-guard.
 These stone wrist-guards normally have between two and six holes carefully drilled into them.
-However, the wrist-guard from Barnack has eighteen holes, and each one was filled with a foil-thin disc of gold.
+However the wrist-guard from Barnack has eighteen holes, and each one was filled with a foil-thin disc of gold.
 The wrist-guard, made of greenstone, was never intended to be worn since the gold caps in the holes would have stopped it from being tied to the arm.
-Fewer than a hundred such wrist-guards have been found in Great Britain, and the example from Barnack is arguably the finest.
-A similar less refined wrist-guard from Driffield in East Yorkshire is also in the British Museum.
+Fewer than a hundred such wrist-guards have been found in Great Britain and the example from Barnack is arguably the finest.
+A similar less-refined wrist-guard from Driffield, in East Yorkshire, is also in the British Museum.

 Parish church

 The Church of England parish church of St John the Baptist is notable for its 11th-century Anglo-Saxon tower.
 The interior of the church includes a high-quality late Anglo-Saxon Romanesque sculpture of Christ in Majesty.
-The tower is topped by what may be one of the earliest spires in England, dating to around the 12th Century.
+The tower is topped by what may be one of the earliest spires in England, dating to around the 12th century.